 In September of 2022, news outlets reported that San Francisco city council unanimously decriminalized psychedelics, including magic mushrooms.
 That said, it’s not that simple.
 The resolution “urges” the city’s law enforcement organizations to make the “cultivating, purchasing, transporting, distributing, engaging in practices with, and/or possessing” psilocybin, DMT, ibogaine, and mescaline-bearing cacti “amongst the lowest law enforcement priority for the city.”
 That said, as of this time, it’s unclear where the the District Attorney’s office, Sheriff’s Office, and Police Department stand on it.
 In general, it’s important to be critical when looking at resolutions that have “decriminalized” to see how much teeth they have in their jurisdictions.

 In May 2019, the city of Denver in Colorado became the first across the US to decriminalize magic mushrooms via Initiated Ordinance 301, a ballot vote after the requisite amount of signatures had been reached.
 Arrests and prosecutions were already rare, but the move provided further comfort to psychonauts and served as a bellwether moment for the country, providing inspiration for activists elsewhere to further measures to liberalize the laws prohibiting the use of entheogenic fungi.
+The state of Colorado decriminalized psilocybin mushrooms in 2022.

 Santa Cruz, CA

-Santa Cruz soon followed suit on January 28, 2020, when the city council unanimously voted to decriminalize entheogenic plants and fungi, making them the lowest priority for local law enforcement and stipulating that councilors will not provide funding or use city resources toward the arrests or investigations related to naturally occurring entheogens for adults 21 and older.
+Santa Cruz soon followed suit on January 28, 2020, when the city council unanimously voted to deprioritize entheogenic plants and fungi, making them the lowest priority for local law enforcement and stipulating that councilors will not provide funding or use city resources toward the arrests or investigations related to naturally occurring entheogens for adults 21 and older.

 Washington DC also passed a measure to decriminalize shrooms and other psychedelics in November 2020 via DC Initiative 81.
 The initiative passed with 76 percent of the vote and was backed by Decriminalize Nature DC with financial contributions from David Bronner, CEO of Dr. Bronner’s Soaps.
 Like other decriminalization initiatives, natural psychedelics are to remain among law enforcement’s lowest priorities.

 In October of 2021, the Seattle city council unanimously passed a resolution to make “the investigation, arrest, and prosecution of anyone engaging in entheogen-related activities” among the city’s “lowest enforcement priorities.”
 Decriminalize Nature Seattle lobbied the city council for the changes.
-It became the largest city to decriminalize psychedelics.
+It became the largest city to deprioritize psychedelics.

 On the other side of the country, Detroit also passed a similar measure in November of 2021, with 61 percent of voters approving ballot Proposal E. The proposal decriminalized entheogenic plants and fungi, making them among the lowest priorities for law enforcement.